shorebirdtech/ffi_test/README.md

 Two build directories.
 One to house the native-arm64 SDK (no simulator) a second to force on the simulator, but only build the aot runtime.

+We do this because it's very slow to use the simulator build and creating the whole sdk (possibly unecessary) involves compiling Dart code which when done in the simulator is very slow.

 ```
 ./tools/build.py --no-goma --mode debug --arch arm64 create_sdk --gn-args='dart_simulator_ffi=true'
 ```